Tamok/TaskFable/README.md

 - **Collaborative Tasks:** Assign co-owners to tasks using a picklist (now fixed).
 - **Locked Tasks:** Tasks marked as "Done" become locked to prevent further editing by non-owners.
 - **Stories & XP:** Generate mini-stories for tasks along with XP and currency rewards.
-- **Robust Logging:** Detailed logging across backend and frontend to assist in debugging.
-- **Timezones:** Users can choose from a complete list of IANA time zones in the settings.

 ## Installation
 1. **Backend:**